BaptisteBdn/docker-selfhosted-apps/watchtower/README.md

 Watchtower if configured to automatically upgrade your images and to then, send you a notification with [gotify](../gotify).
 Everything can be changed by modifying the [environnement variables](https://containrrr.dev/watchtower/arguments/).

+If you want watchtower to only notify you and not upgrade the images, uncomment the following environnement variable in the docker-compose : `- WATCHTOWER_MONITOR_ONLY=true`

 ## docker-compose
 Links to the following [docker-compose.yml](docker-compose.yml) and the corresponding [.env](.env).